-- 11 plus tests are weighted towards literacy skills over any other skill area. - 60% of the marks focus on literacy skills and our course will provide your child with all the necessary skills in this area. - The course is fully planned which makes life much easier for parents than using books alone. - We build in just the right amount of revision as we go along to ensure skills stay fresh - The course gradually introduces children to timed tests in the right way so that they build their skills and confidence as they go. - While the course is regularly updated the core of it has been used for many years with proven success.
+- 11 Plus tests are weighted towards literacy skills over any other skill area. - 60% of the marks focus on literacy skills.
+Our course is similarly weighted so you spend the correct amount of time on each area. - The course is fully planned which makes life much easier for parents than using books alone. - We build in just the right amount of revision as we go along to ensure skills stay fresh. - The course gradually introduces children to timed tests in the right way so that they build their skills and confidence as they go. - While the course is regularly updated, the core of it has been used for many years with proven success.